Obama highlights climate agenda on tiny Midway

 Endangered monk seals, green turtles and tiger sharks are among the other species that share the fragile marine environment there.

-Obama is set to spend about six hours on Midway, according to his public schedule.
-He'll receive a briefing on the newly expanded national monument from US Fish and Wildlife officials while he's there.

-Obama said Wednesday that he would also honor the island's military history as the site of a critical battle during World War II.
 Obama isn't the first president to visit Midway; Richard Nixon held secret talks there with the South Vietnamese president in 1969.
 Former first lady Laura Bush also visited Midway during her husband's presidency.

 Like his visit last year to the Alaskan wilderness, Obama hopes his stop in a remote and threatened environment will prompt more Americans to take climate change seriously.